albefaedda/cluster-link-examples/cluster-link-hybrid-cloud/README.md

 # Cluster Link Hybrid Cloud CP to CC and viceversa

-In this module I'm going to setup Cluster Link from Confluent Platform to Confluent Cloud and viceversa
+In this module I'm going to setup Cluster Link from Confluent Platform to Confluent Cloud and viceversa.
+For the Confluent Platform to Confluent Cloud setup of Cluster Linking we are going to use source initiaded configuration which is recommended for Hybrid Cloud.

 ## Download Confluent Platform